lucaskanashiro/personal_blog/_posts/2017-07-18-debian-contributions-in-june.markdown

 it is not), apply the fix (generally released by upstream, but commonly backport the patch is a nightmare), and test the package again to verify if the vulnerability is fixed and if you did not add any regression.
-Some people consider it as an unpleasent work, but for me is an opportunity to learn new stuff, each package that I have worked on I learned a bunch of things.
-You will deal with different programming languages and paradigmas, different software natures and so forth.
+Some people consider it as an unpleasant work, but for me is an opportunity to learn new stuff, each package that I have worked on I learned a bunch of things.
+You will deal with different programming languages and paradigms, different software natures and so forth.
 Below is the list of my contributions related with LTS:

 * drupal7 (uploaded to wheezy-security and sent DLA)
 * exim4 (uploaded to wheezy-security and sent DLA)
-* kdepim (claimed to work on ti)
+* kdepim (claimed to work on it)
 * libffi (uploaded to wheezy-security and sent DLA)

 These are my contributions to Debian in June.
-I intend to continue this monthly report consistently, I hope this will be usefull for someone, at least for me :)
+I intend to continue this monthly report consistently, I hope this will be useful for someone, at least for me :)